Chart Color Schemes

 Educational outcomes in Yankalilla fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 17.7%, significantly below the Australian average of 30.4%.
+The area's university qualification rate is 17.7%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.4%).
-Trade and technical skills are prominent, with 41.4% of residents aged 15 and above holding vocational credentials - advanced diplomas at 12.7% and certificates at 28.7%.
+Trade and technical skills are prominent, with 41.4% of residents aged 15+ holding vocational credentials – advanced diplomas (12.7%) and certificates (28.7%).

-A significant 21.9% of the population is actively pursuing formal education, including 9.1% in primary education, 6.5% in secondary education, and 1.8% in tertiary education.
-Yankalilla's three schools have a combined enrollment of 509 students, demonstrating typical Australian school conditions with balanced educational opportunities (ICSEA: 959).
-The educational mix includes two primary schools and one K-12 school.
-School places per 100 residents are at 7.4, below the regional average of 11.2, indicating some students may attend schools in adjacent areas.
+A substantial 21.9% of the population is actively pursuing formal education, including 9.1% in primary, 6.5% in secondary, and 1.8% in tertiary education.
+Yankalilla's 3 schools have a combined enrollment of 509 students as of 2021, operating under typical Australian school conditions (ICSEA: 959) with balanced educational opportunities.
+The educational mix includes 2 primary and 1 K-12 school.
+School places per 100 residents stand at 7.4, below the regional average of 11.2, indicating some students may attend schools in nearby areas.

 Frequently Asked Questions - Education